azarboon/ai-powered-cdk-best-practices/README.md

 `q chat > "test integration with all configured mcp servers"`

-**Note:** At the time of writing, local MCP servers—particularly the AWS API MCP Server—may show unstable behavior.
+**Note:** At the time of writing, local MCP servers—particularly the AWS API MCP Server—may show unstable behavior in WSL2 environment.
 To confirm MCP server usage, explicitly ask Amazon Q within the session to verify MCP integration status.